zhang-informatics/iDISK/lib/idlib/README.md

 * Python3
 * GNU Make

-The run the following commands to create the iDISK build environment, install requirements, and finally install idlib.
+Then run the following commands to create the iDISK build environment, install requirements, and finally install `idlib`.

 ```
 make create_environment